sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 ### Ansible Control Node Provisioning & Setup

 Your Ansible Control Node can be virtually any Ansible supported operating system.
+However, running from a dedicated Linux virtual machine is recommended.

 Install Ansible via typical methods.
 See the [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) section of the official Ansible documentation for additional details.

 > **NOTE:** Ansible version 2.9 or higher is required.